-The TIP is a programming document that identifies the timing and funding of all highway, bridge, transit, bicycle, and pedestrian transportation projects scheduled for implementation in the MPO planning area over a six-year period using federal transportation funds.
-According to federal regulations governing transportation planning (SAFETEA-LU), the transportation improvement program is to be a staged multi-year program of transportation improvement projects that "shall cover a period of not less than four years and be consistent with the urban area transportation plan."
+The TIP is a programming document that identifies the timing and funding of all highway, bridge, transit, bicycle, and pedestrian transportation projects scheduled for implementation in the MPO planning area over a four-year period using federal transportation funds and annually coordinated with the State-TIP process.
+According to federal regulations governing transportation planning transportation improvement program is to be a staged multi-year program of transportation improvement projects that "shall cover a period of not less than four years and be consistent with the urban area transportation plan."

 The TIP is directly related to the City's, County's, and State's Capital Improvement Programs which are brought forward at this time each year.

 The TIP identifies funding amounts by source of funding, jurisdictional responsibility, type of project, and year of funding for these projects.
-This program is a listing of priority projects which are to be carried out within the next four fiscal years which include FYs 2012-2013, 2013-2014, 2014-2015, and 2015-2016.
-Projects planned for implementation beyond this time frame are not listed in this program since local funding may be tentative and federal funds for these projects can not be obligated.
+This program is a listing of priority projects which are to be carried out within the next four fiscal years which include FYs 2014-2015, 2015-2016, 2016-2017 and 2017-2018.
+Projects planned for implementation beyond this time frame are not listed in this program since local funding may be tentative and federal funds for these projects cannot be obligated.